 This year my husband asked me to go to Vegas on a “partial” work trip.
 He told me he would only need a few hours for work and the rest of the weekend was in my hands.
 I liked the idea so I accepted the invitation.
 I was coming to sin city with a whole new perspective and an itinerary that included things that we actually both loved to do.

-I was determined to get out off the strip and explore Vegas beyond the glitz and glam and twinkling lights and I found some really fun things to do in Vegas for couples that don’t revolve around drinking, gambling and partying.
+I was determined to get off the strip and explore Vegas beyond the glitz and glam and twinkling lights.
+To my surprise I found some really fun things to do in Vegas for couples that don’t revolve around drinking, gambling and partying.
 The extra planning and research resulted in a very exciting weekend getaway which I will happily recommend.
-This article may contain compensated links.

 FUN THINGS TO DO IN VEGAS FOR COUPLES